nishant23122000/ecommerce/README.md

 3.public: this folder contain static file like css,images 4.controller folder is about the main logic of backend

+this project is highly configure,here is payment with stripe ,also download file system like pds,.docx

+root of this proejct is app.js

 to start project i your pc please create mongodb cluster becasue this project based on mongodb databse 2.init npm 3.provide your email and password to send user signup or other messages